brandan-jones/individual-assignment-1-my-class-journal-ascender50/README.md

 All work is committed and pushed to a repository on github.com.
 10/10

 CircleCI is configured properly.
 The last commit shows a green checkmark, indicating that everything passed.
-10/10
+10/10 (last commit show green mark so I think so)

 Code is in good form.
 Format, tabs, imports, etc. are proper.
 Code follows best practices and naming conventions (https://www.baeldung.com/java-clean-code (Links to an external site.), https://rhamedy.medium.com/a-short-summary-of-java-coding-best-practices-31283d0167d3 (Links to an external site.)).
 Appropriate classes and methods have JavaDoc (https://www.jrebel.com/blog/tips-and-tricks-for-better-java-documentation (Links to an external site.)).
 10/10